Shibu Soren: Political career

 He became the Union Coal Minister in the Manmohan Singh government, but was asked to resign following an arrest warrant in his name in the thirty-year-old Chirudih case.
 He was one of the main accused amongst 69, with allegations to kill 10 people (including 9 Muslims) on 23 January 1975, in a clash between tribals and Muslims.
 After the warrant was issued, he initially went underground.
 He resigned on 24 July 2004.
 He was able to secure bail after spending over a month in judicial custody; released on bail on 8 September, he was re-inducted into the Union Cabinet and given back the coal ministry on 27 November 2004, as part of a deal for a Congress-JMM alliance before assembly elections in Jharkhand in February/March 2005.

 Chief Minister of Jharkhand (2005–2010)

 On 2 March 2005, after much political bargaining and quid pro quo he was invited to form the government in Jharkhand by the Governor of Jharkhand.
 He resigned as Chief Minister nine days later, on 11 March, following his failure to obtain a vote of confidence in the assembly.

+Later career

 In the 2019 Lok Sabha elections, he lost to Sunil Soren of the BJP from Dumka constituency.
+He didn't contest 2024 Indian Lok Sabha elections.